tldr-pages/tldr/pages/common/cat.md

 `cat -n {{file}}`

-- Display "$" at end of each line.
+- Display "$" at end of each line:

 `cat -E {{file}}`

-- Display TAB characters as ^I.
+- Display TAB characters as ^I:

 `cat -T {{file}}`